vim951/apate/README.md

 ## Use case

-Apate is a linux software that performs various anti-debugging, anti-VM, and anti- "fake" (i.e. a computer only used for analysis), to help you improve your setup, and stay under the radar.
+Apate is a linux software that performs various anti-debugging, anti-VM, and anti-sandbox tricks, to help you improve your setup, and stay under the radar.

 For example, here is the output when apate is attached to gdb:
 ![Screenshot using gdb](https://firebasestorage.googleapis.com/v0/b/publicsurls.appspot.com/o/Screenshot%20-%20gdb.png?alt=media&token=cfe7de43-60ef-4b39-98c9-863951274359)